 Have you ever considered living in a small space with kids?
+Scared it might drive you insane?
 Well, this one’s for you.
-If you’re new, here’s a bit of background: after travelling the world with my husband and child for 15 months, we downsized into an 860 sf, 2 bed, 1 bath duplex (called a flat here in New Zealand) from our 1200 sf 3 bed, 2 bath plus garage, bungalow.
+If you’re new, here’s a bit of background: after travelling the world with my husband and child for 15 months, we downsized into an 860 square foot, 2 bedroom, 1 bath duplex (called a ‘flat’ here in New Zealand) from our 1200 square foot, 3 bed, 2 bath plus garage, bungalow.
 The reasons were: more money for future travel + we’d lived for over a year in small spaces and been deliriously happy.

 - 12 Life-Changing Benefits of Living in a Smaller Home